NerTzhuLz/PhoenixBot/README.md

 * Change permissions to specify which commands can be used in Recruiting

 ### New Commands
-* MySquads - Lists the squads you are waiting on
-    * Sections for "Subbed squads", "Hosted squads" and "Full squads"

 * Add (host) - Adds one to the players in the squad (if a random joins after a squad is hosted)
     * If this will fill squad, require an extra argument
     * Can trigger full squad
 * Remove (host) - Removes one nameless player from the squad
     * Cannot go below the number of people who have used "join" + the host - just to complement "Add"

-* Guide
-    * Link to a page somewhere that explains all the commands and has examples

 ### After testing
-* Enable recruit channel limiting for Create, Join, Leave
+* Enable recruit channel limiting for Create, Join, Leave, Close
 * Un-comment message.delete in each of those

 ### Possible expansion: